Muhammad Osamanmusa: Early life

-Muhammad was born to a Nigerian father and a Thai mother in Bangkok.
+Muhammad was born to a Ghanaian Gonja father and a Thai mother in Bangkok.
 As his name implies, he is a Muslim.
 His father was also a footballer who played for the Thailand Tobacco Monopoly and the Port Authority of Thailand.

 Muhammad lost his father when he was three years old.
 His maternal grandmother raised him while his mother worked abroad.